danielnbarbosa/angela/README.md

 ```

 ## Usage
 To start training, use `main.py` and pass in the desired configuration file.
-For example, to train on the CartPole environment using the PPO algorithm:
+Training stops when the agent reaches the target solve score.
+For example, to train on the CartPole environment using the PPO algorithm (which takes about 6 seconds on my laptop):
 ```
 ./main.py --cfg cartpole_ppo
 ```